The Ancient City of Chiang Mai

 We offer three distinct tours which visit Chiang Mai, each with a different theme and pace to them.

-The Experiences Chiang Mai tour is based in a boutique lodge within the heart of the old city in Chiang Mai and takes you on many day trips by bike, canoe, raft, foot around the city and surrounding countryside, also includes an option to learn a little Thai cooking as well.
-The Experiences Chiang Mai tour is suitable for casual travelers who want a relaxing yet experiential time.
+The Chiang Mai Family Multisport tour is based in a boutique lodge within the heart of the old city in Chiang Mai and takes you on many day trips by bike, canoe, raft, foot around the city and surrounding countryside, also includes an option to learn a little Thai cooking as well.
+The Chiang Mai Family Multisport tour is suitable for casual travelers who want a relaxing yet experiential time.

 The Northern Thailand Bike Tour tour is a week long adventure that takes you from Chiang Mai up into remote mountain resorts, lush isolated forests, and breathtaking temple caves.
 On this journey, selected by National Geographic Traveler as one of the 50 Tours of a Lifetime, you will never be far from excitement.

 The Bangkok to Golden Triangle Bike Tour tour is two weeks long, and takes you all the way from central Thailand into the beautiful north, exploring fascinating ruins along the way.
-If you want to learn more about the rich history of this area, see an elephant training camp, and discover how the ethnic tribes of Thailand live, this adventure is for you!
+If you want to learn more about the rich history of this area, and discover how the ethnic tribes of Thailand live, this adventure is for you!